cloud-py-api/nc_py_api/docs/NextcloudApp.rst

 Writing a Nextcloud Application
 ===============================

-This chapter assumes that you are already familiar with the concept of the AppEcosystem(to-do: link).
+This chapter assumes that you are already familiar with the `concepts <https://cloud-py-api.github.io/app_ecosystem_v2/Concepts.html>`_ of the AppEcosystem.

 As a first step, let's take a look at the structure of a basic Python application.